cloudnative-pg/cloudnative-pg/docs/src/scheduling.md

 [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) <!-- wokeignore:rule=master -->
 for automated horizontal scaling of a Kubernetes cluster).

 !!!
-See also "Inter-pod affinity and anti-affinity"
+Seealso "Inter-pod affinity and anti-affinity"
     More information on this topic in the
     [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity).